munificent/journal/_posts/2010-07-24-killing-primitive-loops-and-conditionals.md

 Now that Finch *does* have it, we can use it like so:

-    :::finch
+{% highlight finch %}
 Ether :: while: condition do: block {
     if: condition call then: {
         block call
         while: condition do: block
     }
 }
+{% endhighlight %}

 All it does is check the condition.
 If `True`, it evaluates the block and then recursively calls itself.
 The TCO will ensure that it can loop as long as it